 The interaction between our justice system and the social psychological factors that put innocent suspects at risk of wrongful conviction.
-Specifically, my research focuses on: 1) racial and ethnic issues within investigative interviewing and interrogations, and 2) distinguishing between true and false confessions.
+Specifically, my research focuses on: 1) suspects' experiences and strategies within investigative interviews and police interrogations, and 2) distinguishing between true and false confessions.

 Doctoral Student Research Grant, $1,423.25 (2013-2014) "When confessions trump science: Three potential remedies for the “prosecutorial explanation effect.”